ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 * Store the training statistics file in the `data/` directory.
   * Save the training and testing datasets for the first round in `data/training_dataset/generated_dataset/round_0/` and `data/test_dataset/generated_dataset/round_0/`, respectively.

 !!! note
-    When running training or inference in single-round mode, the output is still saved using the multi-round structure.
-    That is, results will be stored in a folder named round_0.
+    When running training or inference in the single-round mode, the output is still saved using the multi-round structure.
+That is, results will be stored in a folder named `round_0`.

 ### Main training script

 To perform our SBI using a dataset composed of heatmaps or 2D arrays of our synthetic pulsar populations (see